 Palatable ciders generally contain around 5-9 % alcohol by volume (A.B.V.).
 This number is directly related to the amount of sugar that is in an apple and its juice.
 Sweeter apples will make stronger, higher alcohol ciders.
 The amount of sugar can be easily measured in juice with an inexpensive hydrometer or refractometer which correlates to the potential alcohol.
 Apples containing 14-17% sugar by weight (degrees Brix) will make a hard cider with this approximate alcohol content.

 Tannin levels should also be considered when making hard cider.
-A good range is 400 - 800 ppm (or 0.4-0.8 grams/liter) measured in terms of tannic acid.
+A good range is 400 - 800 ppm (also known as 0.04-0.08% or 0.4-0.8 grams/liter) measured in terms of tannic acid.
 Unfortunately, there is not a practical way to measure tannin content on the home-scale.
 For starters, cider makers can use their own palate to judge tannic character.
 Does it have an astringent drying effect similar to that of sucking on a black tea bag?
 If so, it has high tannin content.
-Apples in these ranges, such as Kingston Black and Wickson, can be hard to find in Sonoma County, but luckily there are many tannin products that can be added to the juice or the cider to add this elusive complexity.
+Apples in these ranges, such as Kingston Black and Wickson, can be hard to find in Sonoma County, but luckily there are excellent tannin products that can be added to the juice or the cider to add this elusive complexity.

 A Perfect Cider Apple would contain…